01speed1/mellas_checks/.github/instructions/business.instructions.md

    Single utility determines current phase and editability.

 Invariants
 Snapshot (scheduleVersion) immutable once created for a target date.
 Structural template edits affect only future snapshots.
 Subject ordering is preserved.
-Materials linkage at snapshot time applies to all appearances of the subject.
+Materials linkage is evaluated per template (not globally per subject) and the snapshot captures that per-template association.
 A checklist instance is uniquely identified by (childId, targetDate).
 Template identity is implicit through scheduleVersionId.

 Persistence Contracts (Conceptual)
 ChecklistInstance: { id, childId, targetDateISO, scheduleVersionId, createdAt } (unique on childId+targetDateISO). targetDateISO is always tomorrow at the time of selection.